List of unproduced television projects based on Marvel Comics: Dr. Strange

+Captain America

+Both Captain America and Captain America II: Death Too Soon were intended as pilots for a follow-up TV series, however Universal Television lost the Captain America license shortly after the production of both films.
+Additionally the licensing fee had increased to $50,000 per episode compared to The Incredible Hulk's $2,500 per episode.

-Thor / The Incredible Hulk
+Thor

-In 1988, Thor appeared in the live action television film The Incredible Hulk Returns, which was meant to be a pilot episode for a live action Thor series.
+In 1988, Thor appeared in the live-action television film The Incredible Hulk Returns, which was meant to be a backdoor pilot episode for a live-action Thor series.
 Thor was played by Eric Allan Kramer, and Donald Blake by Steve Levitt.

-Daredevil / The Incredible Hulk
+Daredevil (The Incredible Hulk spin-off)

 As was the case with The Incredible Hulk Returns, the 1989 telefilm The Trial of the Incredible Hulk also acted as a backdoor television pilot for a series for Daredevil, but went unproduced for unknown reasons.
-Rex Smith portrayed Matt Murdock / Daredevil in the pilot.
+Rex Smith portrayed Matt Murdock / Daredevil in the backdoor pilot.

 She-Hulk

 She-Hulk was announced as co-star of an October 1989 made-for-TV film headlining the Incredible Hulk, the 3rd reunion/sequel to the live-action Incredible Hulk series with Bill Bixby and Lou Ferrigno reprising their roles.
-Although no specific title or actress was announced, in early July of that year it was still firmly expected to air that autumn.
-A third Hulk telefilm did appear in February 1990 without any additional Marvel character adapted.
+Although no specific title or actress was announced, in early July of that year, it was still firmly expected to air that autumn.
+A third Hulk telefilm did appear in February 1990 without any additional Marvel character adaptation.
 A year later, a proposed She-Hulk series for the ABC network was "dead."

 The Revenge of the Incredible Hulk

 Despite the Hulk's death in the 1990 film, the movie's makers had intended from the start for him to return in The Revenge of the Incredible Hulk, again with Gerald Di Pego as writer.
 In early July 1989, Iron Man was planned to make a brief appearance.
 As of July 10, 1990, a script was being written.
-It has been reported that the fourth film would have featured the Hulk with Banner's mind, and that the project was canceled because of Bill Bixby's struggle with cancer, but Di Pego has refuted both these claims as fan rumors, pointing out that Bixby's health had not yet begun to decline at the time the film was canceled.
+It has been reported that the fourth film would have featured the Hulk with Banner's mind, and that the project was canceled because Bill Bixby struggled with cancer, but Di Pego has refuted both these claims as fan rumors, pointing out that Bixby's health had not yet begun to decline at the time the film was canceled.
 Di Pego said that the plot for The Revenge of the Incredible Hulk began with Banner being revived, but no longer able to change into the Hulk.
 Banner then begins to work for the government in order to prevent accidents like the one that turned him into the Hulk, but is captured by villains and coerced into turning their agents into Hulk-like beings.
-According to Di Pego, at the film's climax Banner would be forced to recreate the accident that transformed him into the Hulk in order to stop the villains' plans.
+According to Di Pego, at the film's climax, Banner would be forced to recreate the accident that transformed him into the Hulk to stop the villains' plans.
 The sequel was canceled because of the disappointing ratings for The Death of the Incredible Hulk.